BRIEF Intro to AM Rock Radio during the 1960’s in Salt Lake City

 As 1967 began, Top 40 AM Radio was still a major force.

-The Seekers were originally from Australia, but they were British enough for American audiences.
-English musicians like Peter & Gordon delved into old Music Hall traditions.
-Further down the chart, Herman’s Hermits continued to be Top Forty fixtures, and Gimmee Some Lovin’ introduced young Englishman Steve Winwood to the world.
+The Seekers were originally from Australia, so they were British Empire, which was enough for American audiences.
+English musicians like Peter & Gordon delved into old Music Hall and comedy traditions.
+Further down the chart, Herman’s Hermits continued to be Top Forty fixtures, and Gimme Some Lovin’ introduced young Englishman Steve Winwood to the world.

 Northwest-Band-Made-Good Paul Revere and the Raiders would lurk about on TV and Radio for another half-decade.
 The Golden Age of so-called Garage Bands was coming to an end in America, but Seattle’s Sonics and the Night Crawlers hit the top of the charts before it was over.
 The saga of the Monkees was just beginning.
 The Lovin’ Spoonful would soon implode.
 Gary Lewis went into military service that year.
 Psychedelic Music, as exemplified by the Electric Prunes, was already sneaking into the national charts, and soulful Aaron Neville of New Orleans had a major hit.